squidfunk/mkdocs-material/docs/setup/extensions/python-markdown-extensions.md

 :   :octicons-milestone-24: Default: _none_ – This option allows to list folders
-    with additional icon sets to be used in Markdown or `mkdocs.yml`, which is explained in more detail in the [icon customization guide].
+    with additional icon sets to be used in Markdown or `mkdocs.yml`, which is explained in more detail in the [icon customization guide]:

     ``` yaml
     markdown_extensions: